 A liberal arts course in physics intended for non-scientists.
 The course presents physics as a human endeavor underlying the major technological advancements of the twentieth century.
 Topics include the scientific method, motion, energy, heat, light, relativity, the atom, fission and fusion.
 No prior knowledge of physics is assumed, and one credit of high school algebra is required.
 Lecture and laboratory.
 Gen. Ed.
-Lens or Foundational Area: Foundational Scientific Inquiry requirement.
+Foundation: Scientific Inquiry.
 Offered every Fall.